-Legal References: § 20-6 5-501, MCA Definition of various schools Cross References: 3010 Entrance, Pla acement and Transfer Policy History: Adopted on: Revised on: 2.13.2 Reviewed on: 018
+Legal References: § 20-6-501, MCA Definition of various schools

+Cross References: 3010 Entrance, Placement and Transfer

+Policy History: Adopted on:

 Curriculum Development, Content and Assessment

 The Superintendent shall recommend a comprehensive curriculum that is designed to accomplish the learning objectives and goals for excellence contained in the District's educational philosophy, mission statement, objectives and goals.
 The Board must approve all changes to the curriculum.
 New course proposals, changes in existing course names, and suspension or elimination of courses will be approved by the Superintendent.